jspchp63/rcircuit-phase-engine/README.md

 # 8. Limitations
 - No hardware feasibility claims
 - Conceptual models subject to revision
-- Phase compute described as abstraction, not device-level engineering
+- Phase compute presented as abstraction, not device-level engineering
 - No fabrication path, energy model, or benchmarks included

 RCIRCUIT is a **research proposal**,